Murder of John Lennon: Aftermath

-The day after Lennon's murder, his remains were cremated at Ferncliff Cemetery in Hartsdale, Westchester County, New York, and his ashes were scattered in Central Park, in sight of their apartment.
-Chapman was taken to the 20th Precinct on West 82nd Street, where he was questioned for eight hours before being brought to New York County Criminal Court on Centre Street in Lower Manhattan.
+The day after the murder, Lennon's remains were cremated at Ferncliff Cemetery in Hartsdale, New York, and his ashes were scattered in Central Park, in sight of the Dakota.
+Chapman was taken to the NYPD's 20th Precinct on West 82nd Street, where he was questioned for eight hours before being brought to New York County Criminal Court on Centre Street in Lower Manhattan.
 A judge remanded Chapman to Bellevue Hospital for psychiatric evaluation.

-Meanwhile, Chapman was charged with second-degree murder of Lennon, as premeditation in New York state was not sufficient to warrant charge of first-degree murder.
-Despite advice by his lawyers to plead insanity, Chapman pleaded guilty to murdering Lennon, saying that his guilty plea was the will of God.
-Under the terms of his guilty plea, he was sentenced to 20-years-to-life with eligibility for parole in 2000.
-Before his sentencing, he was given the opportunity to address the court, at which point he read a passage from The Catcher in the Rye.
-As of September 2022, he has been denied parole 12 times and remains incarcerated at Green Haven Correctional Facility.
+Chapman was charged with second-degree murder of Lennon, as premeditation in New York State was not sufficient to warrant charge of first-degree murder.
+Despite advice by his lawyers to plead insanity, Chapman pleaded guilty to the murder, saying that his plea was the will of God.
+Under the terms of his plea, Chapman was sentenced to 20-years-to-life imprisonment with eligibility for parole in 2000.
+Before his sentencing, Chapman was given the opportunity to address the court, at which point he read a passage from The Catcher in the Rye.
+As of September 2025, Chapman has been denied parole 14 times and remains incarcerated at Green Haven Correctional Facility.

 Memorials and tributes

 Photography

-Leibovitz's photo of a naked Lennon embracing his wife, taken on the day of the murder, was the cover of the 22 January 1981 issue of Rolling Stone, most of which was dedicated to articles, letters and photographs commemorating Lennon's life and death.
-In 2005, the American Society of Magazine Editors ranked it as the top magazine cover of the last 40 years.
+Leibovitz's photo of a naked Lennon embracing his wife, taken on the day of the murder, was the cover of the 22 January 1981 issue of Rolling Stone, most of which was dedicated to articles, letters, and photographs commemorating Lennon's life and death.
+In 2005, the American Society of Magazine Editors ranked it as the top magazine cover of the last forty years.